-In essence, issuing a Eurobond is similar to a pitch.
-A bond issuer will pitch to a large group of (global investors) in an attempt to borrow funds.
-The chapters in this section will explain the process following when issuing a Eurobond.
+Issuing a Eurobond is like a pitch.
+A bond issuer will pitch to a large group of (global investors) to borrow funds.
+This section will explain the process followed when issuing a Eurobond.

 Prior to visiting investors, the issuer will have a good idea how much they wish to borrow, for how long and what they can afford.
-The first step an issuer will take is to hire (investment) banks to help pool investors, draft an investor presentation and host investor meetings.
-The banks are referred to us “bookrunners” and will help the issuer build the orderbook.
+The first step an issuer will take is to hire advisers to help pool investors, draft an investor presentation and host investor meetings.
+The said advisers are referred to as “bookrunners” and will help the issuer build the orderbook.

-As the name suggests, one of the main tasks is the orderly building of the orderbook of the Eurobond.
-Organising the roadshow, hosting investor calls and managing the expectations of the issuers are amongst other talks a bookrunner will have.
+As the name somewhat suggests, one of the main tasks for bookrunners is the orderly building of the orderbook of the Eurobond.
+Organising the roadshow, hosting investor calls and managing the expectations of the issuers are amongst the deliverables a bookrunner will have.

-After the bookrunners have been appointed, it’s common the issuer will make a public statement announcing a possible issuance of a Eurobond and confirming the bookrunners.
+After the bookrunners have been appointed, it is common the issuer will make a public statement announcing a possible issuance of a Eurobond and confirming the bookrunners.

-A bookrunner who handles most of the marketing, logistical and administrative tasks related to building the order book and subscription allocations to investors is called a B&D. also allocates the newly issued Eurobond to investors is the Bookrunner & Dealer.
-Put simply, this will be the bookrunner an investor will receive the trade confirmation from.
+A bookrunner who handles most of the marketing, logistical and administrative tasks related to building the order book and subscription allocations to investors is called the Bookrunner & Dealer (“B&D”).

-During a roadshow the issuer will collect useful information with respect to the rate of return investors are demanding, the amount it will be able to borrow and for how long.
-The feedback from potential investors will feed into an Initial Price Target (IPT).
+During a roadshow the issuer will collect useful information with respect to the rate of return investors are demanding, the amount they will be willing to lend and for what tenor.
+The feedback from potential investors will feed into an Initial Price Target ("IPT").

 A function of a roadshow is to establish a feedback loop between the issuer and investors.
-Key to a successful issuance is striking the right price for the issuer on one hand and investors on the other hand.
+Key to a successful issuance is striking the right price for the issuer and investors.

-A high coupon rate or issue yield may favour investors; however investors do no wish an issuer to face unaffordable debt service costs that could lead to default.
+A high coupon rate or issue yield may favour investors, however investors do not wish an issuer to face unaffordable debt service costs that could lead to default.
 Also, the issuer has an incentive to borrow funds at an affordable rate and keep borrowing costs as low as possible.

 For bonds that are issued at cash price of exactly 100%, the issue yield is the same as the coupon rate.
 For an issue price below 100%, the issue yield is higher than the coupon rate and vice versa.

-An IPT together with a possible issuance date is usually communicated by the bookrunners to investors at the end of the of roadshow, however it is possible to disclose this prior or during the roadshow too.
+The IPT and a possible issuance date are usually communicated by the bookrunners at the end of the of roadshow, however it is possible to disclose this prior or during the roadshow.
 The issuer and bookrunners will choose their words carefully though.
-Details on the exact amount borrowed and the issue yield are only disclosed after the roadshow at the day the orderbook opens for issuance.
+Details on the exact amount and the issue yield are only disclosed after the roadshow on the day the orderbook opens for issuance.
 This is done in order to prevent disappointment to market participants in case no issuance follows.

-Once all physical and virtual meetings are concluded, the syndicate of bookrunners and issuer will announce the issuance of the Eurobond.
-The exact size, issue yield and coupon rate are disclosed.
+Once all investor meetings are concluded, the syndicate of bookrunners and issuer will announce the issuance of the Eurobond.
+The proposed issue size, issue yield and coupon rate are finally disclosed.

-Allocation amount are communicated through the sales teams of the bookrunners and the bookrunner & dealer (“B&D”) will issue trade confirmations and will handle other administrative tasks.
+Allocation amounts are communicated through the sales or client coverage teams of the bookrunners.
+The Bookrunner & Dealer (“B&D”) will issue trade confirmations and handle other administrative tasks.

-Once a Eurobond is priced and allocated to all the investors who subscribed, the bond because available to trade in the secondary market.
+Once a Eurobond is priced and allocated to all the investors who subscribed, the bond becomes available to actively trade in the secondary market.
 This is generally referred to as “Free-for-Trade” or “FFT”.